 Each of these Self-Watering Mini Planter Pots (3 Pack) has a built-in reservoir that draws water up just when your herbs need it.
 You'll also get potting medium and germination bags.
 All you need are the seeds.

 Just big enough to keep some of your favorite herbs at hand, yet it's small enough to fit on your windowsill.
 You'll love the vibrant colors, too.
 Choose from purple, green, blue, pink, white and many more.

-Beautiful and practical, the Garden Butterfly Teacup Planter is just the pick-me-up your herb plant needs.
+Beautiful and practical, the Lavender Rose Teacup Planter is just the pick-me-up your herb plant needs.

 This pretty planter features a drainage hole for healthy root growth.
 The matching saucer catches drips to protect your furniture.